Posted on : March 8, 2020 by Clinic One on Blog

 - Unless very urgent Nepalese citizens are requested not to travel to highly affected countries (China, Republic of Korea, Iran, Italy, and Japan) by COVID-19.

-- Health desk will be established per international standard at main checkpoints (Pashupatinagar, Kakarbhitta, Jogbani, Jayanagar, Raksual, Sunauli, Jamunaha, and Gaddachauki) with the India and Indian citizens ground crossing through those main checkpoints will be screened for COVID-19.
+- A health desk will be established per international standards at main checkpoints (Pashupatinagar, Kakarbhitta, Jogbani, Jayanagar, Raksual, Sunauli, Jamunaha, and Gaddachauki) with India and Indian citizens ground crossing through those main checkpoints will be screened for COVID-19.